japila-books/spark-sql-internals/docs/hive/InsertIntoHiveDirCommand.md

 :url-hive-javadoc: https://hive.apache.org/javadocs/r{hive-version}/api
 :url-hadoop-javadoc: https://hadoop.apache.org/docs/r{hadoop-version}/api

-`InsertIntoHiveDirCommand` is a link:SaveAsHiveFile.adoc[logical command] that writes the result of executing a <<query, structured query>> to a Hadoop DFS location of a <<storage, Hive table>>.
+`InsertIntoHiveDirCommand` is a SaveAsHiveFile.md[logical command] that writes the result of executing a <<query, structured query>> to a Hadoop DFS location of a <<storage, Hive table>>.

-`InsertIntoHiveDirCommand` is <<creating-instance, created>> when link:HiveAnalysis.adoc[HiveAnalysis] logical resolution rule is executed and resolves a link:../InsertIntoDir.adoc[InsertIntoDir] logical operator with a Hive table.
+`InsertIntoHiveDirCommand` is <<creating-instance, created>> when HiveAnalysis.md[HiveAnalysis] logical resolution rule is executed and resolves a ../InsertIntoDir.md[InsertIntoDir] logical operator with a Hive table.

 [source, scala]
 ----